Ceva Animal Welfare Awards 2018

 Along with his hours of volunteer work both in the UK and internationally, Marc is a key campaigner for animal welfare reform.
 He founded his own campaigning organisation Pup Aid to raise awareness of puppy farming in the UK.
 Marc is also an advisor for several UK animal welfare organisation.

-Sarah Fisher is a TTouch Instructor, and behaviour counsellor and works with all animals including horses, cats, dogs, exotics and birds.
+Sarah is a TTouch Instructor, and behaviour counsellor and works with all animals including horses, cats, dogs, exotics and birds.
 She teaches staff workshops for many of the UK’s top animal rehoming centres and makes regular appearances on TV and Radio.
 Sarah works with private clients, and teaches around the UK and abroad giving talks, workshops and demonstrations.

 James is Chief Veterinary Officer at the Royal Society for the Prevention of Cruelty to Animals (UK).
 He is also Honorary Lecturer at the University of Bristol (UK).
 James edits the AWSELVA Journal of Animal Welfare Science, Ethics and Law, and has published on animal welfare and ethics topics, including a book on Achieving Animal Welfare in Veterinary Practice.